Chennai

-Chennai, also known as Madras (its official name until 1996), is the capital and largest city of Tamil Nadu, the southernmost state of India.
+Chennai, also known as Madras, is the capital and largest city of Tamil Nadu, the southernmost state of India.
 It is located on the Coromandel Coast of the Bay of Bengal.
-According to the 2011 Indian census, Chennai is the sixth-most-populous city in India and forms the fourth-most-populous urban agglomeration.
-Incorporated in 1688, the Greater Chennai Corporation is the oldest municipal corporation in India and the second oldest in the world after London.
+As per the 2011 Indian census, Chennai is the sixth-most-populous city in India and forms the fourth-most-populous urban agglomeration.
+The city is coterminous with Chennai district, which together with the adjoining suburbs constitutes the Chennai Metropolitan Area, (Note: The term Chennai is often used to denote the Chennai Metropolitan Area, colloquially applied for the wider area than just the city.
+This area includes the city/district of Chennai, and adjacent parts from its three neighbouring districts.
+This wider usage of the term has been documented as far back as 1639, when the Madras Municipal Corporation was created) one of the largest metropolitan areas of India.
+It is administered by the Greater Chennai Corporation, which was incorporated in 1688, and is the second oldest municipal corporation in the world after the City of London Corporation.
+Being the capital of the state, it houses major government institutions including the Tamil Nadu Legislative Assembly, and the Madras High Court.

-Historically, the region was part of the Chola, Pandya, Pallava and Vijayanagara kingdoms during various eras.
-The coastal land which then contained the fishing village Madrasapattinam, was purchased by the British East India Company from the Nayak ruler Chennapa Nayaka in the 17th century.
-The British garrison established the Madras city and port and built Fort St. George, the first British fortress in India.
-The city was made the winter capital of the Madras Presidency, a colonial province of the British Raj in the Indian subcontinent.
-After India gained independence in 1947, Madras continued as the capital city of the Madras State and present-day Tamil Nadu.
+Archeological evidence points to human settlements in the region during the Stone Age.
+Historically, from the 1st century CE, the region was part of the Chola, Pallava, Pandya, and Vijayanagara kingdoms during various eras.
+In 1639, the British East India Company obtained a grant for a strip of coastal land which then contained the fishing village of Madrasapattinam.
+The British developed the Madras port and built Fort St. George, the first British fortress in India.
+The British were engaged in conflict with the French for the control of the city in the 18th century.
+By the late 18th century, the British had conquered most of the region and established the Madras Presidency with Madras as the capital.
+After India gained independence in 1947, Madras became the capital city of the Madras State, the predecessor to the present-day state of Tamil Nadu.
 The city was officially renamed as Chennai in 1996.